RiccardoBianc/QueryAGT/README.md

-Result file will be saved in the same folder of the input file.
+The result file will be saved in the same folder of the input file.

+## Building from sources
-## Prerequisites for installation
+### Prerequisites for installation
 * [SWI-Prolog](https://www.swi-prolog.org/download/stable) (>= v8.2.4)
 * [Java](https://www.oracle.com/java/technologies/downloads/) (>= v17)
 * [Maven](https://maven.apache.org/download.cgi) (>= v3.8.3)

-## Building
+### Building
 To build the tool just clone the repository and run